Vyral/tiffany-fykes-recruiting/_posts/2020-05-26-are-you-a-new-agent-looking-for-answers.md

 Even though I don't have experience in figuring out a whole new career and life during a pandemic, I am committed to bringing us together to craft an actionable plan.
 That’s why **I’m excited to introduce our New Agent Accelerator Program, the aim of which is to answer the big questions facing real estate professionals right now**—questions like, “How do we still help buyers and sellers during this time?” and, “How do we find business in this new world?”&nbsp;

-This will be a free digital event for agents of any brokerage who have been licensed for a year or less. **You can sign up here for the Accelerator on May 27 from 7 p.m. to 8 p.m. (space is limited).&nbsp;**
+This will be a free digital event for agents of any brokerage who have been licensed for a year or less. **You can sign up here for the Accelerator Program event on May 27 from 7 p.m. to 8 p.m. (space is limited).&nbsp;**

 My goal is for you to leave with two things you can do that will dramatically impact your business for the better.&nbsp;